Abdominoplasty may help you get back to the shape and abdominal strength you had previous to weight gain or pregnancy.

 Most people having a tummy tuck in Sydney are able to drive one week after surgery, can return to work after 3 weeks and can gently exercise after one week.
 You can perform stronger abdominal exercises eg heavy lifting, pilates after 6 weeks.

-Dr Sanki and Dr Kotronakis are Kogarah and Miranda tummy tuck specialists, and perform their surgery at major hospital facilities including St George Private, Kareena Private, Hurstville and East Sydney Private hospitals.
+Dr Sanki and Dr Kotronakis are Kogarah and Miranda tummy tuck specialists, and perform their surgery at major hospital facilities including St George, Hurstville, Bondi Junction and St Luke’s private hospitals.
 We select our hospitals based on their high standards of peri-operative care and their outstanding surgical equipment.

 Dr Sanki has an all female surgical team available weekly.
 Surgery can be a vulnerable time for women, and having the security of an all female surgical team can be comforting and reassuring.
 Dr Sanki’s team are not picked upon their gender, but are picked for their experience, dedication and skill.